JoshuaAndrews-1882/project-3/README.md

 ## Future Features

-- Player lives so they game restart if a player restarts a quest x amount of times.
+- Have player lives, so the game restarts from the start if a player restarts a quest x amount of times.
 - New quests to different locations.
 - Record what locations the player has fully completed.
 - Add more quests to give the story more depth.